FaisalTF/schoolLocator/README.md

 Data Sources:
 The school data comes from the Washington Geospatial Open Data Portal, where it was posted by the Office of Support of Public Instruction (OSPI).
+As previously mentioned, this includes information on all public schools in Washington State for the 2021-2022 school year according to OSPI.

-Here is the link to the soruces: https://geo.wa.gov/datasets/k12wa::washington-state-public-schools/explore?location=47.290385%2C-120.802250%2C7.52.
+Here is the link to the source: https://geo.wa.gov/datasets/k12wa::washington-state-public-schools/explore?location=47.290385%2C-120.802250%2C7.52.

-Acknowledgeents:
+Technical Frameworks Used:
+The project directly utilizes the open-source packages listed below.
+Additionally, GeoJson.io and QGis were both used in exploration phases before the building of the web app.
+The geocoder module was also implemented, allowing the search feature on the app to display geocoded locations from Washington.

+Mapbox GL JS: a a client-side JavaScript library for building web maps and web applications with Mapbox's modern mapping technology.
+Mapbox was used for the interactive map layout and visualizing the data.

+Turf.js: a modular geospatial analysis package.
+Though the functionality is not currently working on the live page, turf js is imported to try to re-sort the schools list by distance.

+Potential Features to be Added:
+Auto sorting – some of which is already implemented but not functional yet; this would update the list of schools every time an item (school or geocoded location) is selected based on proximity.

+Filtering – The data source from the Office of Support of Public Instruction (OSPI) includes much more information about each school.
+This may allow the web app to expand a filtering tab where schools can be hidden/shown based on different attributes.
+Filtering may also be added through colors to help distinguish further trends around schools in Washington.

+Acknowledgements:
-This project was carried out as an assignemnt for the course Geography 495 at the University of Washingotn - Seattle, taught by Professor Bo Zhao, where the tool methods used in this project where all taught.
+Most of the tool methods taught in this project were taught in in the course Geography 495: Web & Mobile GIS at the University of Washington – Seattle, taught by Professor Bo Zhao and Assisted by Steven Bao.
+This project also took technical inspiration from different tutorials posted by the mapbox documentation.